 As a child, I delighted in building houses and neighborhoods out of Legos and later drawing flat outlines of those same houses onto paper.
 The majority of my work over the past decade has aimed to capture a sense of place and architecture through painting, collage, printmaking, and installation.

-Beginning in 2011, I created a series titled, Behind the Scenes, in which I photographed images of life "behind the scenes" after exploring the alleyways in my neighborhood in D.C.
+In 2011, I created a series titled, Behind the Scenes, in which I photographed images of life "behind the scenes" after exploring the alleyways in my neighborhood in D.C.
 I printed the images on photo paper, cut them up, and arranged them in different ways.
 The images were combined with acrylic paint, handmade paper, and painted Bristol paper.
 The idea of cutting the images into smaller pieces related to how I played with Legos as a child.

 This theme of place continued when I attended the Vermont Studio Center the following year and created two large installations.
 The installations, Bridge and Migration, represent two architectural structures in Johnson, Vermont.